mickaeltemporao/itds/docs/activities/participation.md

 ### Research project (40%)
 Students are required to submit an individual research paper that uses some of the methods and tools introduced in the course.
 Your project will introduce a motivated forecasting machine learning model of the 2016 United States Presidential election.
 You will discuss the challenges related to the data you are using, carry out a motivated and valid algorithmic implementation, and assess the strengths and weaknesses of your data and model(s).
 More details about the project and the deadlines will be made available in the second semester in the [Project page](project.html).

+## 3. Coding challenge
+The coding challenge is a small puzzle shared by the instructor.
+There will be some time during class to start working on these challenges, and to address any question, but most of it should be completed after class.
+Each of these coding challenges will be due before the beginning of the following session.
+The coding challenge aims at providing new opportunities for students to continuously practice what they learn in different settings.